fMRIPrep: A Robust Preprocessing Pipeline for fMRI Data

 Receive verbose output concerning the stage of preprocessing for each subject, including meaningful errors.

-Automate and parallelize processing steps, which provides a significant speed-up from typical linear, manual processing.
+Automate and parallelize processing steps, which provides a significant speed-up from manual processing or shell-scripted pipelines.

 More information and documentation can be found at https://fmriprep.readthedocs.io/